 As noted earlier, the ceilings should correlate with the priority spending areas.
 The figures provided in the budget ceilings should match with the narrative under priorities.
-For example, if a county says that it will prioritize health (in the priority section), then the budget allocation (or ceilings) should be high relative to other sectors.
+For example, if a county says that it will prioritize health (in the priority section), then the budget allocation (or ceilings) should be increasing as compared to the previous financial year or even relative across sectors.

 In practice, the performance, projections, and ceilings should be provided in table format.
 That is because they represent the figures.
 The priorities should be in a narrative form since they explain the choices made in the sector ceilings.

 Does the County Fiscal Strategy Paper recognize public input?
 To prove this, there should be a list of factors affecting the final allocations.
 This is referred to as the risk section.